 The Bird Men have an ancient, advanced, and highly structured civilization.
-Their claim of descent from Avian forebears cannot be confirmed either through archaeological evidence or genetic testing, but neither can it be disproven.
-Due to the intense secrecy and many layers of duplicity in their internal archives, Senate xenobiologists have concluded that even the Bird Men don't know for certain.
-Whatever the truth, the Empire paints their ships to look like giant birds so that they can make low passes over planets and really scare the pants off the native population before landing and jumping out in their armored bird suits to take over the world.
+Their claim of descent from Avian forebears cannot be confirmed either through archaeological evidence or genetic testing, but appears likely.
+Due to the intense secrecy and many layers of duplicity in their internal archives, very little is known about their past.
+Even by them.
+Whatever the truth, the Empire paints their ships to look like giant birds so that they can make low passes over planets and really scare the pants off the native population before landing and jumping out in their armored suits and invisibility cloaks to take over the world.
 While this grants them no noticeable ground combat advantage, it does seem like it could be fun.

 Bird ships are very good at spying on enemy planets.
 They can use their Super Spy mission to get a secret report that contains the enemy's planetary Friendly Code; however, 20% of the time the enemy will catch the spy team and be warned that the Friendly Code has been discovered.
 They can also sometimes change these Friendly Codes in order to gain economic, logistical, or even tactical advantage.
 (Some factions of the Bird Men have access to a more powerful aspect of this ability. )